 We also wrote a complete guide to how daily standup meetings work.

-There’s a variety of ways to hold Slack standups, but it all depends on the following factors:
+There’s a variety of ways to hold Slack standup meetings, but it all depends on the following factors:

 Now that these considerations are out of the way, let’s dive into how to actually set this up.